Twin Cities, Gemini

 But Werner knew there were no such things as miracles.

 Werner himself had turbulent thoughts.
 The hit had come without any warning or knowledge from Cadence’s end until after the fact.
-But it wasn’t as if Werner had not expected such an event to occur.
+But it wasn’t as if Werner hadn’t expected such an event to occur.
 The conditions were in place and the parameters set.
 Time had merely increased the power of the risk factors.

 The fact was that Stein’s injuries were a result of Werner’s own negligence.
-Werner knew that if he had taken this to Ophiuchus immediately then the event would not have occurred.
+Werner knew that if he had taken this to Ophiuchus immediately then the event wouldn’t have occurred.
 Werner had great difficulty wrapping his head around why he had held off on reporting the colonel.
 He couldn’t even fully grasp why he still found himself hesitating to report the man.
 The logic escaped him.
 The guilt did not.

 In the end, however, the authorities of the Twin Cities had covered up the attack swiftly.
 They portrayed it as a terrible accident: the result of a malfunctioned generator conductor.
 Whether this was Tau acting on his association with ELPIS or if this was the city officials acting on their associations to the mafia families was unknown.